awsdocs/amazon-route53-docs/doc_source/domain-update-contacts.md

 You must complete and submit a form to AWS Support\.
 See [Changing the owner of a domain when the registry requires a Change of Domain Ownership form](#domain-update-contacts-domain-ownership-form)\.

 **\.fi**
-You must complete and submit a form to AWS Support\.
-We arrange for Ficora, the registry for \.fi domains, to send you a code that allows a change of ownership for the domain\.
-You forward the code to us, and we complete the process\.
-See [Changing the owner of a domain when the registry requires a Change of Domain Ownership form](#domain-update-contacts-domain-ownership-form)\.
+You must open a case with AWS Support\.
+See [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.

 **\.im**
 You must open a case with AWS Support\.
 See [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.